-- Do not expose amplifier to moisture, rain or water, direct sunlight or extremely high temperatures. - Always insure that amplifier is properly grounded. - Always unplug AC power cord before changing fuse or any tubes. - When replacing fuse, use only same type and rating. - Avoid direct contact with heated tubes. - Insure adequate air circulation behind amplifier. - Keep amplifier away from children. - Be sure to connect to an AC power supply that meets the power supply specifications listed on the rear of the unit. - If there is any danger of lightning occurring nearby, remove the power plug from the wall socket in advance. - To avoid damaging your speakers and other playback equipment, turn off the power of all related equipment before making the connections. - Do not use excessive force in handling control buttons, switches and controls. - Remove the power plug from the AC mains socket if the unit is to be stored for an extended period of time. - Do not use solvents such as benzene or paint thinner to clean the unit.
-Wipe off the exterior with soft cloth. - Be sure to have the warranty card for this product filled out by the store at which it was purchased and return to MESA Engineering.
+Do not expose amplifier to moisture, rain or water, direct sunlight or extremely high temperatures.

+Always insure that amplifier is properly grounded.

+Always unplug AC power cord before changing fuse or any tubes.

+Avoid direct contact with heated tubes.

+Insure adequate air circulation behind amplifier.

+Keep amplifier away from children.

+Besure to connect to an AC power supply that meets the power supply specifications listed on the rear panel of the unit.

+If there is any danger of lightning occurring nearby, remove the power plug from the wall socket in advance.

+To avoid damaging your speakers and other playback equipment, turn off the power of all related equipment before making the connections.

+Do not use excessive force in handling control buttons, switches and controls.

+Remove the power plug from the AC mains socket if the unit is to be stored for an extended period of time.

 YOUR AMPLIFIER IS LOUD!
-EXPOSURE TO HIGH SOUND VOLUMES MAY CAUSE PERMANET HEARING DAMAGE!
+EXPOSURE TO HIGH SOUND VOLUMES MAY CAUSE PERMANENT HEARING DAMAGE!

 No user serviceable parts inside.
 Refer service to qualified personnel.
-Always unplug AC power before removing chassis.
+Always unplug AC POWER BEFORE REMOVING CHASSIS.

-EXPORT MODELS: Always insure that unit is wired for proper voltage.
+EXPORT MODELS: Always insure that the unit is wired for the proper voltage.
 Make certain grounding conforms with local standards.

-READ AND FOLLOW INSTRUCTIONS OF PROPER USAGE.
+READ AND FOLLOW ALL INSTRUCTIONS OF PROPER USAGE.